To add content, ask questions.

 - Futur II (Future Perfect)

-Futur II is the German future perfect tense used to indicate that an action will have been completed by a certain point in the future.
+Futur II in German expresses an action that will have been completed by a certain point in the future.
+It’s formed with “werden” + past participle + “sein” or “haben” (in final position).

 - Conditional Tenses (Konditional)